TateTaylorOH/TateTaylorOH/screenshotguide.md

 title: Screenshot Guide
 description: Basic tips and tricks for better screenshotting.
 ---
-# Screenshotting for Mod Pages and Beyond
----
 A while ago someone asked me about my process for taking screenshots.
 I wrote a lengthy response that has since been adapted into this guide.
 I hope that it is helpful to some people out there!

 In my opinion, the biggest thing that makes for an interesting screenshot is **framing**.
 A good photo will draw your eye to a specific point and you do that by subtlety putting the subject of your photo in a frame.
 This photo is a great example of that: